I5UCC/VRCThumbParamsOSC/README.md

 # <img src="https://github.com/I5UCC/VRCThumbParamsOSC/blob/468e25fb16f03daac756d693656c784094518efb/src/icon.ico" width="32" height="32"> ThumbParamsOSC
-OSC program that makes SteamVR controller thumb positions and Trigger values accessible as Avatar Parameters.
+OSC program that makes SteamVR controller thumb positions (and more) values accessible as Avatar Parameters.

 Works for both VRChat and ChilloutVR but requires an OSC Mod when used in ChilloutVR.